-However, much like a new car, there is the very real prospect that any new build home will lose value the moment it is no longer brand new.
+However, much like a new car, there is the very real prospect that any new build home will lose value the moment it is no longer considered ‘brand new’.

 So, do new builds lose value?
-In this guide, we’ll outline whether new build properties really do lose value or whether they are a good investment.
+In this guide, we’ll outline whether new build properties really do lose value or whether they can be a good investment.